-Our vision is to provide outstanding alternative education for Key Stage 3 and 4 pupils and outreach support for pupils and their teachers in Key Stages 1, 2, 3 and 4.
+Our vision is to provide outstanding alternative education for Key Stage 3 and 4 pupils.

 The defining features of the Free School’s vision include:

 - providing a consistent and caring learning environment in which pupils can develop their full academic, personal social potential;

 - providing a safe and positive environment in which pupils can address issues relating to their current behaviours and attitudes;